OfficeDev/office-js-docs-pr/docs/design/add-in-design.md

 ##Design language
-We recommend that you adopt the Office design language and use our [UI toolkit](https://msdn.microsoft.com/en-us/library/office/mt484350.aspx) to create custom HTML-based experiences in your add-ins.
+We recommend that you adopt the Office design language and use  [Office UI Fabric](https://dev.office.com/fabric) to create custom HTML-based experiences in your add-ins.
 If your organization already has a design language, you're welcome to use it, as long as the end result is a harmonious experience for Office users.

 ##Add-in building blocks